-- a way to identify the capabilities that a complex corporate socio-technical system must have to perform acceptably in everyday situations and during accidents.
+- a way to identify the capabilities a complex corporate socio-technical system must have to perform acceptably in everyday situations and during accidents.

 - A contrast to the classical risk assessment method, classical risk assessment methods such as PRA (Probability Risk Assessment) by showing how things can go right and what is needed for this to happen, rather than just demonstrating how things can go wrong

 - the ability to succeed during expected and unexpected conditions alike.